-As Chair, I have overall responsibility for implementing corporate governance within Mercia Asset Management PLC (“Mercia”, the “Company” or the “Group”).
-Working with the Company Secretary, I am responsible for our corporate governance statements.
+As Non-executive Chair, I have overall responsibility for implementing corporate governance within Mercia Asset Management PLC (“Mercia”, the “Company” or the “Group”).
+Working with the Chief Financial Officer and Company Secretary, I am responsible for our corporate governance standards.
 The Board is collectively responsible for setting the tone and culture of the Company and promoting good corporate governance.

 Our primary means of communicating our corporate governance structure is through our Annual Report and our website disclosures.
-When on occasions specific questions are raised by private individual shareholders and/or institutional investors on such matters, we engage directly with those shareholders, generally through either the Chief Executive Officer or the Chief Financial Officer.
-I and our Senior Independent Director also meet from time to time with our leading institutional investors to maintain an open dialogue in respect of progress against Mercia’s business objectives and any other matters which our shareholders wish to raise.
+When, on occasion, specific questions are raised by private individual shareholders and/or institutional investors on such matters, we engage directly with those shareholders, generally through either the Chief Executive Officer or the Chief Financial Officer.
+I also meet from time to time with our leading institutional investors to maintain an open dialogue in respect of progress against Mercia’s strategic objectives and any other matters which our shareholders wish to raise.
 I set out below how the Board is led, matters specifically reserved for it, our risk framework and governance structures.
-Mercia’s Directors, both Executive and Non-executive, believe in robust corporate governance, and we concur with the principles of the Code, in that it is key to the long-term success of the Company – by helping, inter alia, to improve performance and mitigate risk.
+Mercia’s Directors, both Executive and Non-executive, believe in robust corporate governance and we concur with the principles of the QCA Code, in that it is key to the long-term success of the Company – by helping, inter alia, to improve performance and mitigate risk.

-A few words about our corporate culture.
-We communicate our corporate culture through regular staff communications, an induction program for all new joiners and, most important of all, through the way the Executive Directors conduct themselves.
+We communicate our corporate culture through regular staff communications, an induction programme for all new joiners and, most importantly, through the way in which the Executive Directors conduct themselves.
 We promote openness and respectfulness in all our dealings.
 Our relatively flat management structure and internal communication channels enable us to monitor that ethical values are being respected and that the state of our corporate culture remains strong – both from an internal and external perspective.
-Our purpose and core values are set out below; these are communicated regularly to all staff and form part of our performance management framework.
+Our purpose and core values are communicated regularly to all staff and form part of our performance management framework.
 Furthermore, all employees are encouraged to contribute to our decision-making processes and are provided with information on the financial and economic factors affecting the Group’s performance through regular team meetings, updates from the Chief Executive Officer and via our open and inclusive culture.
-Given the Group’s significant growth since IPO, Mercia’s human resource management now encompasses recruitment, retention, communication, training and performance management; all important areas of focus where our staff are our most important asset.
-Mercia actively encourages open dialogue between all staff and we hold regular face to face gatherings, both formal and informal, to elicit feedback and gauge how our values are being maintained throughout the business.
+Mercia’s people and talent management encompasses recruitment, retention, communication, training and performance management; all important areas of focus where our staff are our most important asset.
+Mercia actively encourages open dialogue between all staff and we hold regular gatherings, both formal and informal, to elicit feedback and gauge how our values are being maintained throughout the business.

-In summary, in all its activities, the Group aims to be commercial and fair, to display integrity and professionalism and to have due regard for the interests of all of its investors, employees, suppliers, local communities and the businesses in which the Group invests.
+The Directors recognise the importance of sound corporate governance.
+We remain committed to delivering the long-term success of the Group through an effective framework of leadership, management and controls.
+Under the direction of Jill Williams, Investment Director and Head of ESG, our ESG policy has continued to sit at the heart of our Group operations.
+In all its activities, the Group aims to be commercial and fair, to display integrity and professionalism and to have due regard for the interests of all its investors, employees, suppliers, local communities and the businesses in which the Group invests.